impresso/impresso-frontend/README.md

 ## Install for development

-This is a website that uses vue2 framework build in node v17 and **is not compatible with node v18**.
+This is a website that uses vue2 framework build in **node v17** and **is not compatible with node v18**.
 We provide a dockerfile-dev which points to the right node version to use.
-Alternatively, you can use `nvm install 17` and then install with `--openssl-legacy-provider` option
+Alternatively, you can use `nvm install 17` and then install all dependencies with `--openssl-legacy-provider` option

 ```
 NODE_OPTIONS=--openssl-legacy-provider npm install